rajagashe/EC2Collection/README.md

 __Location of the bootstrap actions script__ : This is the same as `s3://your-bucket-name/bootstrap_EMRCluster.sh`.
 You will replace __your-bucket-name__ with the name of the S3 bucket you created above.

 __Subnet Id__ : This is the id of the subnet where you will launch the EMR cluster EC2 instances.
 This is of the format `subnet-XXXXXXX`.
+Ensure that the subnet is a public subnet, to know how to recognise a public subnet [review this documentation](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html).

+_A subnet that's associated with a route table that has a route to an Internet gateway is known as a public subnet._

 __Log URI__ : This is the location where EMR will store the logs, this is useful later for debugging issues you may face.